 "Refer to task #976342."

-Job numbers are available in Table View, Task View, and Search.
-They are automatically assigned to tasks and cannot be edited.
-This way, every task in your account is assured to have its own unique job number, regardless of different viewing permissions across tasks and folders in your account.
+Setting up job numbers in Wrike is a breeze.
+Job numbers are available in Table View, Task View, Reports, and Search.
+They’re automatically assigned to tasks and can’t be edited.
+This means every task in your account is guaranteed to have its own unique job number, regardless of differing viewing permissions across tasks and folders.

 Turn on job numbers for your tasks via the Table View.
-First, select the folder in your folder tree that needs job numbers.
-Then go to the Table View for that folder.
+First, select the Folder in your Folder tree that needs job numbers.
+Then view the folder in Table View.
 Under the gear icon in the top left corner, select the "ID" column to make job numbers visible for all tasks in that folder.
-Repeat the process for any folder that needs job numbers.
+Repeat the process for any other folder that needs job numbers.